obinss/CoCreate-MVP/README.md

 ## License

 This is a prototype/MVP demonstration.
-All rights reserved.

 ## Contact